 Curly Bill: [after a vicious gunfight with the Mexican police] Looks like we win.

-Wyatt Earp: You're the only person I can afford to loose to any more.
+Wyatt Earp: You're the only person I can afford to lose to any more.
 How we feelin' today doc?

 Doc Holliday: I'm dyin', how are you?